 Participants knew the study was a dietary intervention.
 Group sessions were led by dietician monthly for the first three months.
 Then held at three-month intervals for the rest of the study The focus was on the diet.
 Wine was not discussed.
 A total of 87% completed the study.

 Compared to mineral water, having red wine with dinner improved many CM risk factors.
 In particular, there was an increase in HDL cholesterol and apolipoprotein (a).
 Having white wine was helpful as well.
 In particular, it improved measures of glycemic control.

 Genetic analyses identified those who metabolized alcohol either quickly or slowly.
 The authors stated their findings.
-“We found that diabetic patients who were slow alcohol metabolizers had improved glycemic control by initiating moderate wine consumption, which suggests that alcohol may play a role in glucose metabolism.
-In contrast, diabetic patients who were fast ethanol metabolizers benefited the most from the wine induced BP-lowering effect, which suggests a mediatory role for ethanol metabolites.”
+“We found that diabetic patients who were slow alcohol metabolizers had improved glycemic control by initiating moderate wine consumption.
+This suggests that alcohol may play a role in glucose metabolism.
+In contrast, diabetic patients who were fast ethanol metabolizers benefited the most from the wine induced BP-lowering effect.
+This suggests a mediatory role for ethanol metabolites.”

 The results suggest that for well-controlled diabetics, moderate drinking with dinner decreases CM risk.
 Most studies find beer, wine and distilled spirits (liquor) have similar health benefits.

 Alcohol and Cardiometabolic Risk